pawelel/hotelinventory/README.md

 # Hotelinventory

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.1.
+It's purpose was to practice Angular during the [Angular for Beginners Course [Full Front End Tutorial with TypeScript]](https://www.youtube.com/watch?v=3qBXWUpoPHo) from FreeCodeCamp.
+You can find notes related to this topic on [my blog](https://pawelel.netlify.app/) under coding - Angular and TypeScript.

 ## Development server